 Setting up for a meeting?
 Have everyone pitch in.
 Need notes taken during a meeting?
 Make each person take turns.
 Planning for a holiday party?
 Have both women and men on the committee.

 The goal is to have everyone at your workplace contribute equally so that no one is singled out and made to do extra work.

-Performance evaluations can be challenging for mangers and supervisors.
-It’s hard to separate feelings about a person from the work they are producing, but it needs to be done.
+Performance evaluations may be challenging for managers and supervisors when needing to separate personal feelings from the work they are producing, but it needs to be done.

-Another thing you can do is update your policies-code of conduct, employee handbook, etc.-to clarify acceptable and unacceptable behaviors.
-For example, make it clear that it’s not OK to use derogatory language to refer to men or women.
+Be sure to update your policies (code of conduct, employee handbook, etc.) to clarify acceptable and unacceptable behaviors.
+Make it clear that it’s not OK to use derogatory language to refer to men or women.

 Use policies to make it clear that your company values respect and that employees that don’t act respectfully will be subject to discipline.